Free World Military Assistance Forces: Command arrangements

 From June to October 1964, Free World activities had been handled by a small staff section within the MACV J-5, Plans and Policy Directorate.
 As the scope of the Free World contributions, military and technical, grew, the need for a separate staff section just for Free World affairs became apparent.
 As a first step COMUSMACV General William Westmoreland in December 1964 had established the International Military Assistance Office under the staff supervision of the MACV assistant chief of staff, J-5.
 In May 1965 after the decision to seek Free World combat forces had been taken further plans were made to effect smooth-functioning command relationships.

 In October 1965, the International Military Assistance Office was renamed the Free World Military Assistance Office, this agency acquired its own building in downtown Saigon known as the Free World Building (10.772°N 106.674°E), which it shared with representatives of the troop-contributing countries.
-Codifying earlier ad hoc arrangements, the Free World Military Assistance Office outlined command relationships between MACV, the FWMF and the South Vietnamese.
+Codifying earlier ad hoc arrangements, the Free World Military Assistance Office outlined command relationships between MACV, the FWMAF and the South Vietnamese.
 Each force was under the command of a general officer of its own nationality who maintained his headquarters in Saigon.
 The national commander, cooperating with representatives of MACV and the South Vietnamese Joint General Staff (JGS) (in practice Generals Westmoreland and Cao Văn Viên for major contingents, such as the South Koreans), formed a policy council that implemented the terms of the military agreements between the U.S., South Vietnam and the contributing country.
 The council’s most important task was the establishment of an exact command relationship between the allied force, MACV and the JGS.
-In practice, this meant that the allies dealt directly with MACV, since the FWMF countries ruled out any subordination of their forces to those of Saigon.
+In practice, this meant that the allies dealt directly with MACV, since the FWMAF countries ruled out any subordination of their forces to those of Saigon.
 The Australians, New Zealanders, Thais and to a degree the Filipinos placed their troops under Westmoreland's operational control and that of his subordinate American tactical commanders.
 These arrangements, however, were less militarily absolute and straightforward than their formal terms might have suggested.
 Each country kept close watch over its contingent and negotiated with MACV the exact extent of its forces’ participation in combat.
 Concerned about the domestic political effects of heavy casualties, for example, the Australian and New Zealand governments were reluctant to engage their soldiers in risky offensive operations and also wanted to keep them out of internationally sensitive areas such as the Cambodian border region.
-After lengthy negotiations with Lieutenant General John Wilton, chief of the Royal Australian Army General Staff and other Australian officials, as well as with the South Vietnamese, Westmoreland early in 1966 assigned the Australian–New Zealand task force its own area of operations in Phước Tuy Province east of Saigon.
+After lengthy negotiations with Lieutenant General John Wilton, chief of the Australian Army General Staff and other Australian officials, as well as with the South Vietnamese, Westmoreland early in 1966 assigned the Australian–New Zealand task force its own area of operations in Phước Tuy Province east of Saigon.
 There, in a province well away from Cambodia that large enemy main-force units rarely entered, the task force could protect an important highway and fight VC guerrillas.